david-a-rogers/SimpleLayout/README.md

 The code is concise, but readable.
 And if you take a look at the sample project, you can see that this code makes use of the view's current size to layout the subviews.

+The SimpleLayout class and demo have the BSD license.
+You can use SimpleLayout for free and commercial applications.

 Download the project, or read the documentation to learn more.

 SimpleLayout lives at https://github.com/david-a-rogers/SimpleLayout